fr34kcoders/storb/README.md

 - **Erasure Coding**: Enhances data reliability and storage efficiency by fragmenting and distributing data across multiple nodes, allowing reconstruction even if some fragments are lost.

-- **Incentivized Storage**: Storb leverages the power of the Bittensor.
+- **Incentivized Storage**: Storb leverages the power of the Bittensor network.
 The subnet rewards miners for contributing reliable and responsive storage resources, with validators ensuring data integrity.
 Bittensor serves as *the* ideal incentive layer for this.

 For an overview of how the subnet works, [see here](docs/overview.md).